Building Regulations Wales Sprinkler Systems

 Government of Wales Act 2006

 The Welsh Assembly has been able to draw up its own legislation since the 2006 Government of Wales Act.
-Subsequently, Ann Jones AM – Assembly Member representing the Vale of Clwyd – introduced an ‘LCO’ or Legislative Competence Order to make it compulsory for residential fire sprinkler systems in Wales to be installed in every new home.
+Ann Jones AM – Assembly Member representing the Vale of Clwyd – introduced an ‘LCO’ or Legislative Competence Order.
+RAD Fire published a pre-emptory article in 2014 regarding this anticipated change.
+This made it compulsory for residential fire sprinkler systems in Wales to be installed in every new home.
 Ms Jones was the first individual Member of the Welsh Assembly to introduce such an order.
+Consequently, Building regulations Wales Sprinkler systems have become mandatory.
+However, some housebuilders have used a loophole in order to avoid the law.

 Well received by the Fire Brigades Union and organisations representing senior fire officers throughout Wales, the LCO was first passed in 2011.